 Prerequisites

 • An MNS topic is created.
 A subscription whose Push Type parameter is set to HTTP or Queue is created for the topic.
-For more information, see the MNS documentation.
+For more information, see Create a topic.

-Important If you use an IoT Platform instance of the Enterprise Edition, the region where the MNS topic resides must be the same as that of the IoT Platform instance.
+If you use an IoT Platform instance of the Enterprise Edition, the region in which the MNS topic resides must be the same as that of the IoT Platform instance.

 Background information

-For more information about the data forwarding process, see Data forwarding procedure.
+For more information about the data forwarding process, see the Data forwarding procedure section of the "Forward data to Message Service (MNS)" topic.

 Usage notes

-You can use the new version or old version of the data forwarding feature to forward data to MNS.
-For more information about how to use the old version of the data forwarding feature, see Use the new version of the data forwarding feature to forward data to MNS.
+You can use the new or previous version of the data forwarding feature to forward data to MNS.
+For more information about how to use the previous version of the data forwarding feature, see Forward data to Message Service (MNS).

 Create a data destination